|

 the backbone of a community, therefore, enriching them was his high priority.
 So, he devoted his full life for Santali literature.

 Apart from the works on poetry, he wrote plays and essays.
-His writing of poetry gave
+His poetry gave special

 In

-his life time, none of his works was published, it is long after his death, Santal organization came forward and made efforts
+his life time, none of his works were published.
+It is long after his death, Santal organization came forward and made efforts

 to publish his works.
 Some of his notable publication are Sari Dhorom Sereng Puthi ( Part I &